dotnet/roslyn/docs/features/private-protected.md

 - For a property or indexer that has no override modifer, an accessor-modifier is permitted only if the property or indexer has both a get and set accessor, and then is permitted only on one of those accessors.
 - For a property or indexer that includes an override modifer, an accessor shall match the accessor-modifier, if any, of the accessor being overridden.
 - The accessor-modifier shall declare an accessibility that is strictly more restrictive than the declared accessibility of the property or indexer itself.
 To be precise:
-  - If the property or indexer has a declared accessibility of public, the accessor-modifier may be either **private protected, **, protected internal, internal, protected, or private.
+  - If the property or indexer has a declared accessibility of public, the accessor-modifier may be either **private protected**, , protected internal, internal, protected, or private.
-  - If the property or indexer has a declared accessibility of protected internal, the accessor-modifier may be either **private protected, **internal, protected, or private.
+  - If the property or indexer has a declared accessibility of protected internal, the accessor-modifier may be either **private protected**, internal, protected, or private.
-  - If the property or indexer has a declared accessibility of internal or protected, the accessor-modifier shall be **either private protected or **private.
+  - If the property or indexer has a declared accessibility of internal or protected, the accessor-modifier shall be **either private protected or** private.
   - **If the property or indexer has a declared accessibility of private protected, the accessor-modifier shall be private.**
   - If the property or indexer has a declared accessibility of private, no accessor-modifier may be used.

 -----

-> Since inheritance isn’t supported for structs, the declared accessibility of a struct member cannot be protected**, private protected, **or protected internal.
+> Since inheritance isn’t supported for structs, the declared accessibility of a struct member cannot be protected, **private protected**, or protected internal.

 -----